 An offshoot of the gothic subculture, the vampire lifestylist takes her interest in vampirism to the next level.
 There is also an overlap with the fetish and sadomasochism subculture.
 These real life vampires are separated into two different groups:

-- Sanguinarians: These are people who literally drink human blood.
+- Sanguinarians: These are people who drink human blood.
 This can be part of a sexual fetish or just a lifestyle choice.
 Remember that these vampires are quite human.
 Further, they generally seek willing donors for their blood-consuming activities.
 This lifestyle comes with a number of health risks due to blood-borne diseases.
-These vampires congregate in clubs and chat rooms.
+These vampires congregate in clubs, online communities, and chat rooms.

 While there is no definitive documentation of the vampires of legend as near-immortal creatures that required blood for sustenance, there are historical personages upon which vampire legends are based.